nowsprinting/blender-like-sceneview-hotkeys/README.md

 ## Features

 Implements some of Blender's hotkeys.
-See [Navigating- Blender Manual](https://docs.blender.org/manual/en/latest/editors/3dview/navigate/index.html) for all Blender's hotkeys.
+See [Navigating - Blender Manual](https://docs.blender.org/manual/en/latest/editors/3dview/navigate/index.html) for all Blender's hotkeys.

 See [documentation](./Documentation~/BlenderLikeSceneViewHotkeys.md) for implemented hotkeys.